raspberrypilearning/editor-rocket-launch/en/step_7.md

 --- task ---

-The rocket will look more realistic with some special effects to simulate the exhaust trail.
+➡️ Add some grey circles to simulate the exhaust trail.

 ![A slow animation of the smoke effect.](images/rocket_smoke.gif)

-✅ Set the fill colour to grey.

-✅ Generate a random number between 5 and 10.

-✅ Draw a circle the size of the random number.

 --- /task ---